grnet/nfdhcpd/docs/index.rst

 Welcome to nfdhcpd's documentation!
 ===================================

 nfdhcpd is a userspace server written in python and based on NFQUEUE [1].
-The administrator can enable processing of DHCP, NS, RS, DHCPv6 requests on individual TAP interfaces by injecting nfdhcpd in the processing pipeline for IP packets dynamically (by mangling the corresponding packet types and redirect them to the appropriate nfqueue).
+The administrator can enable processing of DHCP, NS, RS, DHCPv6 requests on individual TAP interfaces by injecting nfdhcpd in the processing pipeline for IP packets dynamically (by mangling the corresponding packet types and redirecting them to the appropriate nfqueue).

+nfdhcpd is mainly targeted to be used in a routed setup [2], where the instances are not on the same collision domain with the external router, but that does not mean it can't be used on bridged setup, even though one might consider it a bit redundant.

 The daemon runs on the host and is controlled by manipulating files under its state directory.
 Creation of a new file under this directory ("binding file")